Osivag200/120daysDataAnalyticslockedIn_Journey/README.md

 # 120daysDataAnalyticslockedIn_Journey
-## Day 9 Data Analytics  Build Journey
+## Day 10 Data Analytics  Build Journey

-I titled today's exercise: Deepening the Sales Performance Analysis.
+I titled today's exercise: Bringing the Sales Performance Dashboard to Life

-Building on the Sales Performance Dashboard I started yesterday, I moved into the next phase of the analysis—digging deeper to answer the core business questions identified.

-Today’s focus was on uncovering patterns, performance drivers, and customer behaviour through these key analysis components:

-🔹 Time Intelligence Analysis – Monthly trends, and year-over-year performance

-🔹 Customer Segmentation – Understanding who is driving revenue and how their behaviour differs

-🔹 Product Analysis – Identifying top-performing categories and contribution to overall sales

-🔹 Geographical Insights – Comparing performance across locations and regions

-These pieces are starting to form a clearer narrative of what’s happening in the business and why.
+Today was all about pulling the entire analysis together and transforming insights into a clear, compelling dashboard.

+Here’s what I did:

+✨ Dashboard wireframe: Laying out the structure and flow ✨ Monthly trend chart: Highlighting performance over time ✨ Supporting visuals: Building all additional charts for deeper insight ✨ Layout design: Aligning and arranging every visual for clarity ✨ Insight storytelling: Connecting the charts into a cohesive narrative

+It’s exciting to see the pieces finally coming together.

-Next step: bringing everything together into an insightful, decision-ready dashboard in the coming days.
+Next step: Showcasing the completed dashboard in the coming days.
+Stay tuned!

+#DataAnalyticsLockedIn
+#DataAnalysis
+#ContinuousLearning
+#LearninginPublic
+#Datadashboard

 #DataAnalyticsLockedIn